BSP mandates cyber self-checks for firms

 These measures include stronger transaction monitoring, real-time fraud detection and improved customer protection protocols, as part of efforts to reduce financial cybercrime and unauthorized transactions.

+The shift is expected to accelerate adoption of more secure verification tools such as biometrics and device-based authentication.

-The BSP has also strengthened inter-agency coordination in tackling financial crimes, signing information-sharing agreements with the Cybercrime Investigation and Coordinating Center (CICC), National Bureau of Investigation (NBI), and Securities and Exchange Commission (SEC).
+Also strengthened by the BSP is inter-agency coordination in tackling financial crimes, signing information-sharing agreements with the Cybercrime Investigation and Coordinating Center, National Bureau of Investigation and Securities and Exchange Commission.

-These agreements allow the lawful sharing of confidential financial account data to support investigations into scams and related offenses, in line with the Anti-Financial Account Scamming Act (AFASA).
+These agreements allow the lawful sharing of confidential financial account data to support investigations into scams and related offenses, in line with the Anti-Financial Account Scamming Act.

 “Financial crimes evolve rapidly.
 No single regulator or law enforcement authority, however capable, can address these threats alone,” Figueroa said, emphasizing the need for closer collaboration among regulators and enforcement agencies.